Henry C. Rogers: Rogers and Cowan

 Henry Rogers founded his own independent public relations firm in 1935.
 In 1950, 15 years into the business, he partnered with Warren Cowan and changed the name of the firm to Rogers and Cowan.
 Rogers and Cowan then became the twelfth-largest public relations firm in the United States… Headquartered in Beverly Hills, also offices in New York and London.

 Crediting him with being the founder of modern-day publicity, The New York Times wrote, "Henry C. Rogers transformed the seedy world of the Hollywood press agent into a plush-carpet profession.
 Rogers was known as the man who elevated industry ethical standards, particularly through his insistence that public relations professionals had as much responsibility to the news media as they did to their clients."
-Cowan was the idea man, recruiting and working closely with the personalities and the events.

-"He was the Cary Grant of public relations."
-Henry Rogers created the now famous Oscar campaign when in 1945 he turned Joan Crawford from “box office poison” to an Oscar winner for best actress in a leading role for her performance in “Mildred Pierce.”
+Cowan was the idea man, recruiting and working closely with individuals and for events.
+He created 1945 Oscar campaign during which he turned Joan Crawford from “box office poison” to an Oscar winner for best actress in a leading role for her performance in Mildred Pierce.
 The NY Times wrote, “Mr. Rogers, who was credited with making Rita Hayworth a household name and with creating the sweeping publicity campaigns that have become a fixture of the annual quest for Academy Awards, became almost as well known in Hollywood as the famous clients” who included Audrey Hepburn, Lucille Ball, Paul Newman, Frank Sinatra, Cary Grant, Gregory Peck, Danny Kaye, Rex Harrison, Gary Cooper, Kirk Douglas, Liz Taylor, Shirley MacLaine, Olivia de Havilland, Jane Wyatt and Jane Wyman.
-Later expanding into international and corporate PR, representing Fortune 500 companies and earning the prestigious appointment as Prince Philip, the Duke of Edinburgh’s, first ever publicist.
+He later expanded into international and corporate PR, representing Fortune 500 companies and working as Prince Philip's first ever publicist.

 Larry Lowenstein wrote that by 1959, "Rogers and Cowan was probably the most successful celebrity PR firm in the world."
 Headquartered in Los Angeles, it was at this time that they opened an office in New York to create a strong presence on the East Coast as well.
 Lowenstein was hired to manage this office and described Rogers as a "micromanager."
 Lowenstein described him as wanting things done his way no matter how unrealistic the expectations, and he didn't want to hear about the realities of New York media operations versus Hollywood operations.

 Charles Champin of The New York Times wrote, "[I]n 1965, Rogers & Cowan was the powerhouse among independent publicity agencies servicing the entertainment industry."
 This was attributed to the shrinking of the major studios in the growth years of television, and the decimating of the studio publicity staffs in particular, which had created boom times for the independents.